Best cheap fitness trackers under £50 and £100

-Many manufacturers of cheap trackers emulate the Fitbit style, so, unless you’re set on getting a Fitbit, you could opt for another brand and save money.
+Many manufacturers of cheap trackers emulate the Fitbit style, so, if you want something more basic than a Fitbit, you could opt for a slightly cheaper brand and save money.

 Cheap Garmin fitness trackers

-Garmin has a handful more for less than £100, including the (£55) and (£54).
-These offer some pretty good features - heart-rate monitoring, stress-tracking and (in the case of the Vivosmart 3) estimates of your oxygen consumption.
+Garmin has a handful more for less than £100, including the (£63), (£85) and (£85).
+These offer some pretty good features –heart-rate monitoring, stress-tracking and (in the case of the Vivosmart 3 and Vivosport) estimates of your oxygen consumption (VO2 max estimates).
 They’re also waterproof for wearing in the pool but won’t give you specific swimming analytics.
-The (£72) is the entry-level option in Garmin’s running watch range.

 Cheap Huawei fitness trackers